antsmartian/antoaravinth.github.com/_posts/2012-08-14-its-time-to-relax-your-self.md

 	sleep 30000
 	play ~/Desktop/SONGS/01\ -\ Oh\ Baby\ Girl.mp3

 That looks super cool.
 Oh oki, I can figure out what your thinking right now; I promised to solve this problem in one line of code.
 Isn't?
 I'm not a cheater in anyway!( :D ).
-In ubuntu, you can terminate a command with `;` as with other languages.
+So let us *prove* that now; In ubuntu, you can terminate a command with `;` as with other languages.
 So our code will become:

 	sleep 30000; play -q ~/Desktop/SONGS/01\ -\ Oh\ Baby\ Girl.mp3